Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 There are multiple changes between TCP and QUIC impacting the throughput testing methodology.
 Firstly, the multiple QUIC headers and frames result in overheads variable in size which in turn impact the computation for the maximum achievable QUIC throughput.
-Secondly, QUIC provide streams which can be used for throughput testing but which may also result in variable overheads.
+Secondly, QUIC provides streams that can be used for throughput testing but which may also result in variable overheads.
 Both points are discussed in {{transferttimeratio}}.

 Thirdly, QUIC provides congestion control genericity and receiver-controlled control flow credits instead of the TCP sliding receiver window.
 While QUIC Loss Detection and Congestion Control {{RFC9002}} specifies a congestion controller similar to TCP NewReno~{{RFC6582}}, the signals QUIC provides for congestion control are generic and are designed to support different sender-side algorithms.
-In this document, the achievable QUIC Throughput is that amount of data per unit of time that QUIC transports when in the QUIC Equilibrium state.
+In this document, the achievable QUIC Throughput is the amount of data per unit of time that QUIC transports when in the QUIC Equilibrium state.
 Derived from Round-Trip Time (RTT) and network Bottleneck Bandwidth (BB), the Bandwidth-Delay Product (BDP) determines the Send and Received Socket buffer sizes required to achieve the maximum QUIC Throughput.
 Throughout this document, "maximum achievable throughput" refers to the theoretical achievable throughput when QUIC is in the Equilibrium state.
 In this document, we assume that QUIC uses a transmitting side congestion controller with a congestion window (QUIC CWND) and congestion controller states similar to TCP NewReno.